joemoose/dungeoneers.d20/docs/equipment.md

 - **+1 armor rating** can be combined with the base armor: cloth, light, heavy, or extreme.
 - **Helmets** provide an advantage on STR checks to avoid critical damage.
 - **Shields** have other uses besides a +1 armor rating:
-	- Can be sundered to avoid all damage from an attack; the shield is then destroyed.
+	- Can be sundered to avoid all damage from an attack; the shield is destroyed.
 	- Can be used as a dual weapon (as cudgel) instead of providing +1 armor; declare its use as a weapon before a combat round begins.
-	- Multiply allies with shields can all take an action to interlock their shields and form a shield wall.
+	- Multiply allies with shields can take a round to interlock their shields and form a shield wall.
 Attacks against a shield wall are impaired.
 Coordinated movement or action requires a DEX *or* WIL check to maintain a shield wall.
 - **Extreme Armor** includes the benefit of a helmet (advantage on critical damage checks) as part of the base armor.

 **Armor List**